FAQ

 +

-For most healthy adults, every 1–2 years.
-Kids, seniors, contact lens wearers, and patients with conditions like diabetes or glaucoma should be seen annually or as directed by their doctor.
+For most healthy adults, every 1 to 2 years.
+Children, seniors, contact lens wearers, and patients with conditions like diabetes or glaucoma should be seen annually or as directed by their doctor.

 Do you accept my insurance?